-MR. ORMROD has held public meetings at the
+Mr. Ormrod has held public meetings at the | build that grand and costly edifice.
+A noble

 Fraternity Hall every Sunday afternoon and evening of this month.
 His lectures are rather brief, but his tests are considered simply wonderful and many would-be-spiritualists are seeking proof absolute through this instrumentality.
 So the good work goes on.